What Does Lawsuit Funding Regulation Cost?

 Is it common?
 Not even close.

 Is it a complete disaster?
 Not really, because lawsuit funding companies are businesses which understand the risks they are taking.
 They understand that something is better than nothing and would likely arrive at some sort of compromise so a settlement can be reached.
 In fact, other than plaintiff’s attorney, no one wants the case to settle more than the lawsuit funding company.
 For the settlement funding outfit, the file is closed and the repaid revenue and can be recycled to another financial opportunity.

-Pointing to exception rather than the rule is indicative of the flimsy arguments available to those who complain about lawsuit funding as a business and calling for lawsuit funding regulation.
+Pointing to the exception rather than the rule is indicative of the flimsy arguments available to those who complain about lawsuit funding as a business and call for lawsuit funding regulation.

 If plaintiffs need money and this need is willingly met by lawsuit funding outfits, who is complaining?

 This is a very interesting question indeed.
 A little bit of research reveals “citizens groups” lobbying for lawsuit funding regulation in this unregulated marketplace.
 For example, the US Chamber Institute of Legal Reform, which is a group of businesses, not people, is a strong opponent.
 They point to potential problems in the legal system such as the supposed inability to settle cases as described above.

 Lawsuit funding regulation supporters are normally the ones who would financially benefit from the regulation.
 Ultimately, these are the real opponents to lawsuit funding.
 Readers can fill in the blanks.

 Thank you for your interest in lawsuit funding regulation and the lawsuit funding business.